Dang-Hai-Tran/ft_transcendence/design_api.md

 ### Return

--   The banned user object ([ChannelBannedUser](#channelbanneduser))
+-   The channel banned user object ([ChannelBannedUser](#channelbanneduser))

 ## Unban user in channel by admin

 You must be an admin to unban a user from a channel.
 If the user isn't in banned list, error will be raised.
 The record will be removed from ChannelBannedUser table.

 ```typescript
 POST /api/v1/channel/<channel_id>/member/unban